HullKSmash/indigov-test/testing-notes.md

 There are a few places where I reuse code that could be placed into separate functions.
 For this small project, this works fine, but for more tests I would export common functions (like getting lists and ensuring they're sorted) for better maintainability.

+# App Response Flakiness
+I occasionally run into an error from the Github app itself, not my tests, that interrupts my beforeEach block for sorting repos.
+After trying a few approaches, this seems to have little to do with specific features of my tests, and they often pass on a retry.
+This is hard to diagnose and further debug without access to the app itself and related logs.